Nadi-System/nadi-system/paper.md

 Since y is dependent on y of input nodes, we need to call these functions recursively.
 The nadi syntax with `<inputsfirst>` part makes sure of that by running the expression for input nodes before the output node:

 @atreyaEstimatingInfluenceWater2024 demonstrates a complex task like river routing model using the network structure.
+For more examples of the up to date codes refer to the [Nadi Book](https://nadi-system.github.io/).

 ## Extensibility
 Nadi Task system supports two types of plugins for extending the use case to suit the need of its users.